jundalisay/spblist/content/en/social/cycles/predictions.md

 ![David Hume](/covers/hume.jpg)

 Each society’s mentality has its own cycles which clash or concur with those of others, creating the events in the news.
 By knowing the flow of each mentality, then the outcome of regular events or long-running events can be predicted, such as elections, conflicts, or economic recessions.
 This is somewhat used nowadays in Game Theory.
-However, instead of creating selfish actors like in game theory, we use a specific range of actor ‘types’ with their own attributes and dynamics.
+However, instead of creating selfish actors like in game theory, we use a specific range of personality ‘types’ with their own attributes and dynamics.

 <!-- (/fallacies/economics/nash-equilibrium-fallacy) -->

 These ‘types’ are generally known as varnas in Hinduism and the social classes in ancient China.

+{{< box >}}
+On the personal level (in Medical Superphysics), these types are the different personalities based on the chakras.
+This explains why some medicines work for some people but not for others.
+The cause for the difference is the personality types.
+This is why alternative medicine does not produce conclusive scientific evidence or patterns because science does not know the different personality types.
+Knowing these types will unlock the benefits of alternative medicine just as the social cycles unlocks the benefits of policymaking that is in line with the changes in society, since prevention is better than cure.

+For example, Ukraine already knew the aggressiveness of Russia from 2014-2019 in the Donbass, even if Russia was still in a Worker Cycle.
+This should have warned them to surrender when threatened by Russia in 2022 when they enetered their Warrior cycle.
+{{< /box >}}

 Historical events are used as ‘markers’ for plotting the flow of this mentality, which can be used as training data for Artificial Intelligence to better crunch all events together to form more accurate mentalities and therefore predictions.